Ememobong28/Ememobong28/README.md

 ## 💫 About Me:
  Hi, I’m Immanuella P.S.
 Emem (favorite name)!!<br>
- 🚀 Aspiring Software Engineer<br/>
+ 🚀 Incoming Software Engineer @ Oracle<br/>
  📚 Studying Computer Science @ Philander Smith Univeristy<br/>
- 👩🏽‍💻 Interned at Meta and ServiceNow as a Software Engineer<br/>
+ 👩🏽‍💻 Interned at Meta, ServiceNow, and Oracle as a Software Engineer<br/>
  🛠️ Challenges?
 I face them with resilience and always aim for the zenith<br/>
  💡 Let's code and innovate the world together!<br/>